 Mitochondrial DNA (mtDNA) encodes some of the components of enzymatic complexes for oxidative phosphorylation.
 Proper assembly of a functional oxidative phosphorylation system requires coordination of mitochondrial and nuclear gene expression.
-The individual strands of the supercoiled circular mtDNA are denoted heavy (H) strand and light (L) strand based on their different buoyant densities.
-Of the 13 proteins determined by mtDNA, only 1 polypeptide - NADH dehydrogenase 6 (ND6), an essential component of complex I (6) - is encoded by the L strand (7).
+The individual strands of the supercoiled circular mtDNA are denoted heavy (H) strand and light (L) strand based on their mtDNA, only 1 polypeptide - NADH dehydrogenase 6 (ND6), an essential component of complex I (6) - is encoded by the L strand (7).
 Mutations in the ND6 gene or alteration in its protein level have been linked etiologically to Leber hereditary optic neuropathy (LHON) (8) and associated with PD (9, 10).
-The basic mtDNA transcription machinery consists of 1 mitochondrial RNA polymerase and 3 transcription factors: mitochondrial transcription factor B1 (TFB1M), and mitochondrial transcription factor B2 (TFB2M), which bind to the D-loop promoters in mtDNA to stimulate transcription.
+The basic mtDNA transcription machinery consists of 1 mitochondrial RNA polymerase and 3 transcription factors: mitochondrial transcription factor A (TFAM), mitochondrial transcription factor B1 (TFB1M), and mitochondrial transcription factor B2 (TFB2M), which bind to the D-loop promoters in mtDNA to stimulate transcription.
 However, whether there are mechanisms that control strand-specific transcription of mtDNA and how they may be dysregulated under pathological stress remain unknown (11).